Setting up Pickit with a Yaskawa robot¶

 Before making these changes, the robot controller should be in maintenance mode, and the security mode should be management mode.

 Setting the IP address of the robot controller should be done in maintenance mode.
-Go to SYSTEM → SETUP → OPTION FUNCTION → LAN interface setting and set the following values:
+Go to SYSTEM → SETUP → OPTION FUNCTION → LAN interface setting (or Network for DX200 and FS100) and set the following values:

 - IP ADDRESS SETTING: MANUAL SETTING